Recruitment

 AI-Powered CV Auto-Extraction

-When you upload the first CV (PDF or DOCX) to a seeker record, Belvak automatically uses AI to extract key information and auto-fill the seeker's profile fields.
-Auto-filled fields include first name, last name, date of birth, email, phone, job title, job level, LinkedIn URL, and skills.
+When the first file you add in the documents field is a PDF or DOCX, Belvak automatically uses AI to extract key information and auto-fill the seeker's profile fields.
+Auto-filled fields can include first name, last name, date of birth, email, phone, job title, job level, available time, LinkedIn URL, and skills.
 This saves significant data entry time, especially when processing a large number of applicants.

 Note: Always review auto-filled values before saving, as AI extraction may need minor corrections for formatting, dates, or abbreviated field values.